 [LUM#18] Back to the Future of Marine Ecosystems

 How will marine species adapt to climate change?
-This question is all the more critical for ecologists because the ocean environment is particularly affected by global warming.
+This question is all the more crucial for ecologists because the ocean environment is particularly affected by global warming.
 In addition to rising water temperatures, the oceans are facing changes in ocean currents, ocean acidification, and declining oxygen levels.
-A study published in Science in January 2022, in which the Marbec* laboratory participated, provides a groundbreaking forecast of how the ecosystem off the coast of Peru will transform by the end of the century.
+A study published in *Science* in January 2022, in which the Marbec* laboratory participated, provides an unprecedented forecast of how the ecosystem off the coast of Peru will change by the end of the century.

-Thanks to the Humboldt Current, the Peruvian coast is a highly productive oceanic zone, with upwellings of cold water bringing vast amounts of nutrients from the depths.
+Thanks to the Humboldt Current, the Peruvian coast is a highly productive oceanic zone, with cold upwellings bringing large amounts of nutrients from the depths.
 But this abundance of life makes it all the more fragile.
 Rich in organic matter, the area is low in oxygen due to intense bacterial activity.
-It is even anoxic (oxygen-free) starting just a few dozen meters below the surface.
+It is even anoxic (oxygen-free) starting at a depth of just a few dozen meters below the surface.
 While some species are confined to the surface, others have adapted by rising to the surface at night to take in oxygen.
 But if the oxygen concentration in the water drops further due to rising water temperatures, some species may not be able to adapt.
 “Scientists have long believed that oxygen was not a key factor in the evolution of the marine environment.
-Yet in certain areas, such as off the coast of Peru, it is the limiting factor, ” explains Arnaud Bertrand, co-author of the study and marine ecologist at the Marbec laboratory.
+Yet in certain areas, such as off the coast of Peru, it is the limiting factor, explains Arnaud Bertrand, co-author of the study and a marine ecologist at the Marbec laboratory.

-The question for researchers, then, is to predict how the ecosystem might change as a result of rising temperatures and declining oxygen levels.
+The challenge for researchers, therefore, is to predict how the ecosystem might change as a result of rising temperatures and declining oxygen levels.
 Overall, scientists expect fish sizes to decrease.
 “For cold-blooded animals, metabolism increases with temperature.
-Warmer, oxygen-poor conditions therefore favor smaller individuals, which require proportionally less energy and oxygen since the volume of fish decreases on average faster than their size, ” explains Arnaud Bertrand.
-But two scenarios remain possible: either existing species will shrink, or new, smaller species will establish themselves.
+Warmer, oxygen-poor conditions therefore favor smaller individuals, which require proportionally less energy and oxygen since the volume of fish decreases, on average, faster than their size,” explains Arnaud Bertrand.
+But two scenarios remain possible: either existing species will shrink, or new, smaller species will become established.

-Researchers have found that the ecosystem has undergone a radical transformation in response to changing environmental conditions (particularly temperature and oxygen levels).
-During the last interglacial period, 125,000 years ago, temperatures and oxygen levels in Peru were similar to those predicted for the end of this century.
-The ecosystem was then dominated not by anchovies, but by small gobies.
-In all likelihood, the shift that occurred then could thus happen again.
+Researchers found that the ecosystem has undergone a radical transformation in response to changing environmental conditions (particularly temperature and oxygen concentration).
+During the last interglacial period, 125,000 years ago, temperatures and oxygen concentrations in Peru were similar to those predicted for the end of this century.
+At that time, the ecosystem was dominated not by anchovies, but by small gobies.
+In all likelihood, the shift that occurred then could happen again.
 “This is a very important discovery.
-None of the current models is capable of predicting that a small fish currently insignificant in the ecosystem could become dominant, ” insists Arnaud Bertrand.
+None of the current models are capable of predicting that a small fish that is currently insignificant in the ecosystem could become dominant, insists Arnaud Bertrand.

-For this research, the scientists benefited from a remarkable environment: it is rare to be able to conduct paleobiological research in a marine setting, which generally does not provide the necessary preservation conditions.
-But the anoxic environment of the Peruvian coast has preserved the organic matter in the sediments.
-“This core has opened a window onto the abiotic conditions expected at the end of the century, ” the researcher says enthusiastically.
+For this research, the scientists benefited from a remarkable environment: it is rare to be able to conduct paleobiological research in a marine setting, which generally does not provide the necessary conditions for preservation.
+But the anoxic environment off the Peruvian coast has allowed the organic matter in the sediments to be preserved.
+“This sediment core has opened a window onto the abiotic conditions expected at the end of the century, the researcher said enthusiastically.

 A less productive and less diverse ecosystem

-The success of gobies can be attributed to their small size (just a few centimeters, compared to about ten for anchovies) and their greater tolerance for oxygen-deprived conditions.
-Less nutritious and less fatty than anchovies, their dominance will alter the entire food chain, all the way up to seabirds and marine mammals, explains Arnaud Bertrand: “The population of current species could therefore collapse in favor of new species, likely leading to a less productive and less diverse ecosystem.”
+The success of gobies can be attributed to their small size (a few centimeters, compared to about ten for anchovies) and their greater resistance to anoxic conditions.
+Less nutritious and lower in fat than anchovies, their dominance will alter the entire food chain, all the way up to seabirds and marine mammals, explains Arnaud Bertrand: “The population of current species could therefore collapse in favor of new species, likely leading to a less productive and less diverse ecosystem.”

 *Marbec (UM, IRD, CNRS, Ifremer)